 Yeah, yeah.
 I know everyone knows how to make french toast.
 Dip it in some egg, fry it, drown it in maple syrup.
 You already know how to do that!
 Brioche french toast is not your ordinary french toast.
 I am here to tell you that using brioche as your bread of choice is going to make you a rock star in the kitchen.

 It makes the crispy on the outside, soft on the inside french toast of your dreams.
-This is the french toast you make on Christmas morning.
+This is the french toast you make for Christmas Breakfast.
 This is the french toast you make when you’re hosting brunch.
 It makes breakfast extra special.
 You can also choose to just make it on an ordinary Sunday like I did.
 I don’t need an excuse to eat delicious, slightly chewy, perfectly sweet brioche french toast.

 - 1 loaf Brioche